Let’s just say, this isn’t the first time we’ve gotten that one….

 Where are you located?
 Do you have more than one location?

-Improv Asylum is located in the heart of the North End, within short walking distance from Faneuil Hall and is easily accessible via public transportation.
-Improv Asylum’s address is at 216 Hanover Street (the main street in the North End) and is currently the only venue where Improv Asylum performs regularly.
+Improv Asylum Boston is located in the heart of the North End, within short walking distance from Faneuil Hall and is easily accessible via public transportation.
+Improv Asylum Boston’s address is at 216 Hanover Street (the main street in the North End).

 What time are your shows?
 What is the schedule?

-Check out the Show Schedule page for show start times.
+Check out the Show Schedule under the “Shows” tab at the top page for show start times.
 Please be aware that on some nights there are multiple show times.

 How long do your shows run?

-Shows are 90-minutes long, including a brief intermission unless otherwise noted.
+Shows are typically 90-minutes long, including a brief intermission unless otherwise noted.
+Our midnight shows and Thursday 10pm shows are approximately 60-minutes long.

 How early do I need to get there?